‘It’s the height of hypocrisy’: After Texas Gov. Greg Abbott contracts covid-19, Democrats ramp up calls for mask mandates

 Hinojosa called Abbott the “latest victim in his war on public health” and said that “today and every day, we continue our call for the governor to rescind his executive order that bans local authorities from preventing the spread of covid-19.”

-One day after announcing his positive diagnosis, Abbott’s office on Wednesday continued to defend the governor’s decision to ban mask mandates.
+One day after announcing his positive diagnosis, Abbott’s office Wednesday continued to defend the governor’s decision to ban mask mandates.

 “We are all working to protect Texas children and those most vulnerable among us, but violating the governor’s executive orders — and violating parental rights — is not the way to do it,” Abbott’s press secretary, Renae Eze, said in a statement.
 “Governor Abbott has been clear that the time for mask mandates is over; now is the time for personal responsibility.”

-The statement was in response to a move by one North Texas school district to make masks a part of its dress code for the academic year, in an effort to exploit a possible loophole in Abbott’s statewide ban on mandates requiring face coverings.
+The statement was in response to a move by one northern Texas school district to make masks a part of its dress code for the academic year, in an effort to exploit a possible loophole in Abbott’s statewide ban on mandates requiring face coverings.

 The Paris Independent School District, which has about 4,000 students, announced it would include the masks in the dress code after its board of trustees said it was “concerned about the health and safety of its students and employees.”

-In an interview on MSNBC Tuesday night, Julián Castro, a housing and urban development secretary under President Barack Obama and former mayor of San Antonio, called Abbott’s actions “absolutely maddening” and declared, “It’s the height of hypocrisy.”
+In an interview on MSNBC on Tuesday, Julián Castro, a housing and urban development secretary under President Barack Obama and former mayor of San Antonio, called Abbott’s actions “absolutely maddening” and declared, “It’s the height of hypocrisy.”

 Castro said that the night before Abbott revealed his positive diagnosis, the governor had been “acting so irresponsibly” by being in close contact with dozens of other Republicans at an indoor event in Texas.
 Neither Abbott nor any of the attendees appeared to be wearing masks.

-“The governor has said, ‘No, you can’t do that.
-You can’t take the safety precautions that you think are in the best interests of the community and to protect children,’” Castro said, referring to Abbott’s banning of mask mandates in Texas schools.
-“And then, when he gets covid, [he] does everything that he possibly can to make sure that he’s okay … things that ordinary Texans, everyday Texans would not have access to.”
+“The governor has said: ‘No, you can’t do that.
+You can’t take the safety precautions that you think are in the best interests of the community and to protect children,’ ” Castro said, referring to Abbott’s banning of mask mandates in Texas schools.
+“And then, when he gets covid, [he] does everything that he possibly can to make sure that he’s okay . . . things that ordinary Texans, everyday Texans would not have access to.”

 Abbott said in a video posted to Twitter late Tuesday that he was vaccinated and not experiencing any symptoms.
 His office also said that Abbott is receiving Regeneron’s monoclonal antibody treatment.
-The treatment, which remains limited in supply, was given to President Donald Trump when he had the coronavirus last year and is designed to prevent infected people from developing severe illness.
+The treatment, which remains limited in supply, was given to President Donald Trump when he had was infected by the coronavirus last year, and is designed to prevent infected people from developing severe illness.

 President Biden on Wednesday chided Republican governors who have sought to ban mask mandates, although he did not mention Abbott or any others by name.